When You’re the First to Build Wealth: Mental Health Support for First-Gen Asian Americans

 Asian American adult handling money as a symbol of financial growth and first-generational wealth

-The Weight of Breaking Ground:
+The Emotional Weight of Breaking New Ground

 Oak and Stone Therapy is a team of Asian American therapists who meet with clients virtually across California / Washington and in person in Los Angeles and Pasadena, California.
 We specialize in Asian American mental health and understand the nuances of how our relationship with money, first-generation wealth, and intergenerational wealth impact our mental health.
 Fill out an inquiry here to get connected with an Asian American therapist today.